j0nathan-ll0yd/ios-OfflineMediaDownloader/README.md

-# File Download App
+# Offline Media Downloader

-This is the companion iOS App that hooks in to [the backend for downloading YouTube videos](https://github.com/j0nathan-ll0yd/aws-cloudformation-file-download-app).
+This is the companion iOS App that hooks in to [the backend for downloading media (e.g. YouTube videos)](https://github.com/j0nathan-ll0yd/aws-cloudformation-file-download-app).

+## Getting Started

+1. [Install](https://github.com/j0nathan-ll0yd/aws-cloudformation-media-downloader#installation) the backend source code on your local machine.
+2. [Deploy](https://github.com/j0nathan-ll0yd/aws-cloudformation-media-downloader#deployment) the application to your AWS account.
+3. Set the environment variables in Xcode from your deployment.
+    * **MEDIA_DOWNLOADER_API_KEY** = The iOSAppKey from the API Gateway
+    * **MEDIA_DOWNLOADER_BASE_PATH** = The invoke URL of the API Gateway

+That's it!
+You should now be able to launch and use the App.

+> **NOTE**: If you don't see any files yet, it's likely because you haven't downloaded a file to your S3 bucket.
+You can do this easily by running the `test-remote-hook` command under the [Live Testing](https://github.com/j0nathan-ll0yd/aws-cloudformation-media-downloader#live-testing) instructions.

 ## Project Tenants

 * Minimal external dependencies.
 * Leverage new technologies introduced with iOS 13: [SwiftUI](https://developer.apple.com/xcode/swiftui/) & [Combine](https://developer.apple.com/documentation/combine).

-## Getting Started

-export MEDIA_DOWNLOADER_API_KEY="pFM2pr7gdm8E0DU87uRk8160s36dl82zQH25Pt60"
-export MEDIA_DOWNLOADER_BASE_PATH="https://oztga5jjx4.execute-api.us-west-2.amazonaws.com/Prod/"

 ## Project Features